Equivariant stable homotopy methods in the algebraic K-theory of infinite groups

 \SecRef{Surjectivity of the K-theoretic assembly map}{SurjAss}

 The strategy for proving surjectivity of the Loday assembly map $\alpha_K$ that was suggested in the introduction is to split the splitting of $\alpha$ in those cases when that has been shown to exist.
-We will assume that the group $\Gamma$ is \textit{geometrically finite}, in the sense that it has finite $B\Gamma$.
+In this section we assume that $R$ has finite global dimension (see the review of related algebra in section \refSS{CCFG}).
+We will also assume that the group $\Gamma$ is \textit{geometrically finite}, in the sense that it has finite $B\Gamma$.

-\begin{ThmRefName}{MTBB}{Main Theorem of \cite{gCbG:13}} Suppose $\Gamma$ is a geometrically finite group of finite asymptotic dimension and $R$ is a regular noetherian ring of finite projective dimension.
+\begin{ThmRefName}{MTBB}{Main Theorem of \cite{gCbG:13}} Suppose $\Gamma$ is a geometrically finite group of finite asymptotic dimension and $R$ is a regular noetherian ring of finite global dimension.
 Then the assembly map

 is an equivalence. \end{ThmRefName}

 In this case, there is a splitting $r_T \colon K(X)^{\Gamma} \to K(X)^{h\Gamma}$ constructed in section \refS{bddkth}, where $X$ is a model for $E\Gamma$.
 The goal of this section is to sketch the proof that $r_T$ is split injective.
 The same strategy as before asks for a target $\underline{M}$ to fit a commutative diagram